 This is for your portfolio/blog site, and for your community partner, that will accompany and explain your technical project.
 The executive summary should be approximately 500-1000 words, or be 1-2 pages double spaced.

 Generally, describe your project, and summarize the process/methodology (community partner meetings, geospatial data pipeline steps…), discuss any design decisions, and any limitations of your project.
 The project or executive summary will be similar to what you will present to the class.

-In some discussions with community partners, there were other deliverables outlined – mostly your technical datasets (AI files, ArcGIS shapefiles zipped, code).
+In some discussions with community partners, there were other deliverables outlined – mostly your technical datasets (AI files, ArcGIS shapefiles).
 The deliverables are for you and your community partner to clarify but please where applicable ensure you deliver to your community any datasets that will allow them to build on this project in the future.

 Examples of Community projects

 - City of Vancouver : City of Vancouver Storm water and sewer Mapping Project and infographic (Linden, Conner, Jessica)

 - UBC Political Science PhD student: mapping enviro disasters and protest_in OECD countries (Devin)